Drafter: Education and training

 High school courses in English, mathematics, science, electronics, computer technology, drafting and design, visual arts, and computer graphics are useful for people considering a drafting career.
 Attributes required by drafters include technical writing skills, problem-solving skills, the ability to visualize three-dimensional objects from two-dimensional drawings as well as drawing the relationships between parts in machinery and various pieces of infrastructure.
-Other skills include an in-depth knowledge of the qualities of metals, plastics, wood and other materials used in the overall manufacturing processes and of construction methods and standards.
-Technical expertise, a strong understanding of construction and the manufacturing process, and a solid knowledge of drafting and design principles are also important assets in becoming a drafter.
-In the modern job marketplace, in addition to technical skills enabling CAD drafters to draw up plans, soft skills are also crucial as CADD drafters have to communicate with clients and articulate their drawing plans in an effective way with fellow team members in a real-world setting.
+Other skills include an in-depth knowledge of the qualities of metals, plastics, wood, bricks and stone and other materials used in the overall manufacturing processes and of construction methods and standards.
+Technical expertise, a strong understanding of construction and the manufacturing process, and a solid knowledge of drafting and design principles are also important assets.
+In the modern job marketplace, in addition to technical skills enabling CAD drafters to draw up plans, soft skills are also crucial as CADD drafters must communicate with clients and articulate their drawing plans in an effective way.

-Employers prefer applicants who have also completed training after high school at a trade or technical school.
+Employers prefer applicants who have also completed training at a trade or technical school.
 Prospective drafters will also need to have a strong background knowledge and experience with CADD software.
-Though licenses are not a prerequisite for becoming drafters, the American Design Drafting Association (ADDA) does offer certification and licensing.
+Although licenses are not a prerequisite for becoming drafters, the American Design Drafting Association (ADDA) offers certification and licensing.
+Drafting and design certificates and diplomas are generally offered by vocational institutes such as career training schools, trade and technical schools, and non-university higher educational institutions such as community colleges or industrial training institutes.
 Licensing and certification highlights one's core competence and knowledge of a specific drafting specialty.
-Drafting and design certificates and diplomas are generally offered by career training schools, trade and technical schools and non-university higher education institutions like community colleges or industrial training institutes.

-Apprenticeships combine paid on-the-job training and experience with in-class instruction.
-People interested in becoming drafters can get qualified as either drafting technologists or drafting technicians.
-Drafting technologists usually have a 2 to 3-year diploma in engineering design or drafting technology from a community college or technical school.
-Drafters starting out tend to move from company to company to gain experience and to move up.
-A more senior drafter often moves up into a management position where they become able to supervise entire projects as they gain more experience or they can start their own business and become self-employed.
-It is also possible for experienced drafters to enter related fields such as engineering, architecture, industrial design, interior design, exhibit design, landscape design, set design, and animation.
+Apprenticeships combine paid on-the-job training and practical work experience with theoretical in-class instruction.
+Those interested in becoming drafters can earn qualifications as either drafting technologists or drafting technicians.
+Drafting technologists usually have a two- to three-year diploma in engineering design or drafting technology from a community college or technical school.
+Drafters starting out may move from company to company to gain experience and rise up in the professional ranks.
+Alternatively, they may start their own business and become self-employed.

+More seasoned drafters can rise through professional ranks into a management position.
+There, they are tasked with supervising entire projects in addition to overseeing and delegating junior and entry-level drafters.
+Experienced drafters may enter related fields such as engineering, architecture, industrial design, interior design, exhibit design, landscape design, set design, and animation.